Secrets of Five Female Founders to Increase Productivity

 With increase in awareness about gender inequality in the corporate world, lots of women have come forward to address such issues and diminish gender bias.
 They aim to speed up the process of gender equality and bring a positive change in the society.

-Year by year, there has been significant advancement in the economic condition of women.
+Year by year, there's been significant advancement in the economic condition of women.
 According to a report generated by State of Women-Owned Business in 2017, more than 11 million women run their own business in the US.
 The number has been increasing at the rate of 114% from the last two decades.
 The companies include tech start-ups, creative businesses, health care services and many more.
 Having more than 9 million employees in all the companies, the revenue is estimated to be more than whopping $1.7 trillion.

 With so many women progressing at a very fast pace in business field, the general question that arises in everyone’s mind would be, “How they manage their personal and professional life altogether, since they have families and their own health is in question?”
 To clear the air of this confusion, here are some inspiring facts from five female founders: